RhahiSpace/web-repl/content/dream/start-here.md

 I will be writing mostly in Julia, because it is easy to write, is fast, and has access to various scientific software packages.
 Everything will be open source.

+### The house rule

+In RP-1, there are two types of flights: test flight and real flight.
+In test flight, or "Simulation Mode", we can build, test, and revert launches without any risk to the program.
+In real flight, in-game time and budget, as well as the lives of pilots (if any) are on the line.
+I have two rules to give some sense of gravity into the game play, keeping myself more cautious.

+1. Test flights are free.
+1. No reverts are allowed in real flights, with exceptions if the missions are disrupted by:
+    - 1: bugs in the game itself.
+    - 2: irrecoverable KRPC error.
+    - 3: computer or KSP crash
+    - 4: if it was otherwise necessary to do so.

 ## For the author

 Recently, RP-1 released a version 2 of the mod.
 The already excellent mod looks even better now, I am starting anew in this version, and I have rebooted this blog.
 Here are my thoughts on how this blog should be written and read.